programminghistorian/ph-submissions/en/drafts/originals/shiny-leaflet-newspaper-map-tutorial.md

 })
 ```

 There are some quite complex things going on here so it is important to go through the code in detail.
-In Shiny, you create reactivity by connecting **inputs** to **outputs**. **Inputs**, in this context, are the variables adjusted by the user.
+In Shiny, you create reactivity by connecting **inputs** to **outputs**.

+**Inputs**, in this context, are the variables adjusted by the user.
 Remember the `sliderInput()` you created in the UI above, with the label 'years'?
-We've already seen that the value for it is stored by Shiny in the variable `input$years`. **Outputs** are the R expressions which tell Shiny what to display in the UI and are created, in the server, with the variable name `output$*`.
+We've already seen that the value for it is stored by Shiny in the variable `input$years`.

+**Outputs** are the R expressions which tell Shiny what to display in the UI and are created, in the server, with the variable name `output$*`.
 Outputs need to be matched to a UI `*Output` element.
-In the UI, you created a leaflet output with the label `map` using the code `leafletOutput('map')`.
+In the UI, you created a `leaflet` output with the label `map` using the code `leafletOutput('map')`.
 This should be matched to an output in the server named `output$map`.

 In turn, this `output$map` variable should be set to a Shiny `render*` function, which tells Shiny what kind of object is to be rendered in the UI.
-The one we need is called `renderLeaflet`, which tells the UI to output a map created by the leaflet library.
+The one we need is called `renderLeaflet`, which tells the UI to output a map created by the `leaflet` library.
 The `renderLeaflet` object has both parentheses and curly braces, just like the reactive object we created above.

-The leaflet map itself will be created within this.
+The Leaflet map itself will be created within this.
 First, add the function `leaflet()`.
 Next, add the default tiles (the zoomable map images) using `addTiles()`.
 Next, set the default map position and zoom to Britain and Ireland using the command `setView(lng = -5, lat = 54, zoom = 5)`.

 ###  Draw Points using the Reactive Dataframe.

 Pause here and run the application again.
 All being well, you should see an interactive map of Britain and Ireland to the right of the slider.
 You can zoom and scroll it, though not much else.
 It needs to be populated with points representing the count of titles from each place.

 {% include figure.html filename="shiny-leaflet-newspaper-map-tutorial-5.png" alt="Figure 5.
-Screenshot of the application with leaflet map and slider input widget." caption="Figure 5.
-Screenshot of the application with leaflet map and slider input widget." %}
+Screenshot of the application with Leaflet map and slider input widget." caption="Figure 5.
+Screenshot of the application with Leaflet map and slider input widget." %}

-To do this, use the command `addCircleMarkers()`, which adds a graphical layer of circles to the leaflet map, with coordinates taken from a geographic data object.
+To do this, use the command `addCircleMarkers()`, which adds a graphical layer of circles to the `leaflet` map, with coordinates taken from a geographic data object.
 Using the `%>%` pipe, add the following after the `addCircleMarkers()` function (see the [final code](#Final-code) if you're not sure where this should go):

 ```
 %>%